Several hospitals targeted in new wave of ransomware attacks - Local News 8

 A Trump administration official told CNN that several hospitals have been targeted in the attacks over the past two days, and while it’s still early, the official said the incidents may be connected.
 The federal government is investigating the attacks, the official said.

-So far, Universal Health Services, a hospital health care service company based in Pennsylvania; St. Lawrence Health Systems in New York; and the Sky Lakes Medical Center in Oregon all confirmed to CNN that they were targeted over the past few days.
+So far, St. Lawrence Health Systems in New York and the Sky Lakes Medical Center in Oregon confirmed to CNN that they were targeted over the past few days.

 Experts with Mandiant, a cybersecurity firm, said they identified at least three attacks on Tuesday and one on Wednesday, with patients getting diverted to other hospitals as a result.

-Note: CORRECTION: This story has been corrected to remove references to Universal Health Services, which was not targeted in the most recent attack.